-This MD&A and the documents incorporated by reference therein contains forward-looking statements within the meaning of applicable Canadian securities laws including statements related to the Company's expectations as to revenue, gross margin percentage, earnings per share, positive cash flow, debt levels and other financial metrics, views on automotive industry volumes in North America and other markets, the growth of the Company and pursuit of its strategies, the ramping up and launching of new programs, the increase in volume of customer programs after shutdown due to tooling or other issues, investments in its business, continued consolidation of automotive suppliers and opportunity for growth of individual suppliers, the opportunity to increase sales, the future amount and type of restructuring expenses to be expensed, the continuous management and monitoring of SG&A expenses, the financing of future capital expenditures, likelihood of tooling and component part supplier default, the Company's ability to capitalize on opportunities in the automotive industry, the Company's views on its liquidity and capital resources to cover anticipated working capital needs and ability to deal with present economic conditions, the payment of dividends, statements on evaluating internal controls and critical accounting estimates as well as other forward-looking statements.
+This MD&A and the documents incorporated by reference therein contains forward-looking statements within the meaning of applicable Canadian securities laws including related to the Company's expectations as to the growth of the Company and pursuit of its strategies, the ramping up and launching of new programs, investments in its business, the opportunity to increase sales, the future amount and type of restructuring expenses to be expensed (including the expectation as to no further restructuring costs from the Honsel acquisition), the financing of future capital expenditures, the Company's views of the likelihood of tooling and component part supplier default, the Company's ability to capitalize on opportunities in the automotive industry, the Company's views on its liquidity and ability to deal with present economic conditions, growth of future sales or production volumes and the payment of dividends as well as other forward-looking statements.
 The words "continue", "expect", "anticipate", "estimate", "may", "will", "should", "views", "intend", "believe", "plan" and similar expressions are intended to identify forward-looking statements.
 Forward-looking statements are based on estimates and assumptions made by the Company in light of its experience and its perception of historical trends, current conditions and expected future developments, as well as other factors that the Company believes are appropriate in the circumstances.
-Many factors could cause the Company's actual results, performance or achievements to differ materially from those expressed or implied by the forward-looking statements, including, without limitation, the following factors, some of which are discussed in detail in the Company's Annual Information Form for the year ended December 31, 2015 and other public filings which can be found at www.sedar.com:
+Many factors could cause the Company's actual results, performance or achievements to differ materially from those expressed or implied by the forward-looking statements, including, without limitation, the following factors, some of which are discussed in detail in the Company's Annual Information Form for the year ended December 31, 2016 and other public filings which can be found at www.sedar.com:

-- North American and global economic and political conditions; - the highly cyclical nature of the automotive industry and the industry's dependence on consumer spending and general economic conditions; - the Company's dependence on a limited number of significant customers; - financial viability of suppliers; - the Company's reliance on critical suppliers and on suppliers for components and the risk that suppliers will not be able to supply components on a timely basis or in sufficient quantities; - competition; - the increasing pressure on the Company to absorb costs related to product design and development, engineering, program management, prototypes, validation and tooling; - increased pricing of raw materials and commodities; - outsourcing and in-sourcing trends; - the risk of increased costs associated with product warranty and recalls together with the associated liability; - the Company's ability to enhance operations and manufacturing techniques;
+- North American and global economic and political conditions;

+- the highly cyclical nature of the automotive industry and the industry's dependence on consumer spending and general economic conditions;

+- the Company's dependence on a limited number of significant customers;

+- financial viability of suppliers;

+- the Company's reliance on critical suppliers and on suppliers for components and the risk that suppliers will not be able to supply components on a timely basis or in sufficient quantities;

+- competition;

+- the increasing pressure on the Company to absorb costs related to product design and development, engineering, program management, prototypes, validation and tooling;

+- increased pricing of raw materials;

+- outsourcing and in-sourcing trends;

+- the risk of increased costs associated with product warranty and recalls together with the associated liability;

+- the Company's ability to enhance operations and manufacturing techniques;

 - dependence on key personnel;

 - limited financial resources;

 - risks associated with the integration of acquisitions;

 - costs associated with rationalization of production facilities;

 - launch costs;

 - the potential volatility of the Company's share price;

 - changes in governmental regulations or laws including any changes to the North American Free Trade Agreement;

 - labour disputes;

-- litigation and regulatory compliance and investigations;
+- litigation;

 - currency risk;

 - fluctuations in operating results;

 - internal controls over financial reporting and disclosure controls and procedures;

 - environmental regulation;

 - a shift away from technologies in which the Company is investing;

 - competition with low cost countries;

 - the Company's ability to shift its manufacturing footprint to take advantage of opportunities in emerging markets;

-- risks of conducting business in foreign countries, including China, Brazil and other markets;
+- risks of conducting business in foreign countries, including China, Brazil and other growing markets;

 - potential tax exposures;

 - a change in the Company's mix of earnings between jurisdictions with lower tax rates and those with higher tax rates, as well as the Company's ability to fully benefit from tax losses;

-- under-funding of pension plans;
+- under-funding of pension plans; and

-- the cost of post-employment benefits;
+- the cost of post-employment benefits

 - impairment charges; and

-- Cybersecurity threats.
+- cyber security threats.